Common Ground Relief: Woodlands Apartment Complex

 In May 2006, Common Ground Relief (CGR) assumed management of the Woodlands Apartment Complex, a 350-unit complex of buildings.
 CGR management froze the rents at the Woodlands to pre-Katrina levels, helped create a tenants union, and ran a workers' cooperative with paid skills training.
 However, after 150 apartments were rehabilitated, owner Anthony Reginelli reneged on his verbal agreement with CGR and sold the building to Johnson Properties Group LLC.
 In November 2006, they took action to evict more than 100 families from the property.

 Common Ground Relief lost approximately $750,000 in payroll, landscaping, electrical, plumbing and carpentry expenditures.

 FBI infiltration

 Brandon Darby, an Austin activist who moved to New Orleans to help after the hurricane and served as Director of Operations of Common Ground Relief from January to April 2007, admitted in 2008 to serving as an FBI informant in the months before the 2008 Republican National Convention.
 According to Democracy Now!, "Darby has admitted to wearing recording devices at planning meetings and wearing a transmitter embedded in his belt during the convention.
 Darby testified on behalf of the prosecution at the trial of David McKay of Midland, Texas who was arrested at the RNC on charges of making and possessing Molotov cocktails."

+Coastal wetlands restoration and preservation

+In 2013, Common Ground Relief (CGR) initiated a new mission, "to create resilient Gulf Coast communities that are environmentally sustainable, financially viable, and personally cohesive."
+CGR leaders decided to focus on restoring and preserving Louisiana's coastal wetlands, providing opportunities for citizens to participate in protecting the environment.

+In 2015, ten years after significant water damage from Hurricane Katrina had killed much of the hardwood trees in Bayou Sauvage National Wildlife Refuge, CGR volunteers planted green ash and willow saplings to begin restoring the maritime forest.
+The volunteers included French engineering students and teenagers from around the country, who were attending a summer service camp in New Orleans.

+"To have a partner like Common Ground is super important, they're donating over $10,000 worth of trees.
+That's a huge amount of resources they're contributing to the project."